basharatali122/devAffinity/src/README.md

 -Login and see if your data is coming properly in the store -NavBar should update as soon as user logs in -Refactor our code to add constants file

+-you should not be access other routes without login -if token is not present , redirect user to login page